4 "Unisex" Reproductive Health Tips in the Kitchen

 Last but not least on this list, Vitamin D is a fat-soluble vitamin that supports human health from the systemic level.
 Its role in calcium homeostasis and bone health is well known – and particularly important for the development of the baby’s bone and protection of the mom’s during pregnancy – but many studies have also been conducted to understand its role in male and female reproductive health.

 In men, a normal Vitamin D level has been found to support sperm quality and healthy androgen levels.
-In women, adequate Vitamin D levels have been found to reduce the risk of infertility and adverse pregnancy outcomes.
-A 2019 study of healthy women with no fertility issues also found a dose-dependent increase in pregnancy rates, with every 10 ng/mL increase in serum Vitamin D levels associated with 10% higher chances of pregnancy.
+In women, adequate Vitamin D levels have been found to potentially support healthy pregnancy.

 Some people can get enough Vitamin D from foods rich in Vitamin D and sun exposure, but in the United States, less than 1 in 4 of us, regardless of sex, have enough Vitamin D in our blood.
 If you fall into the other ¾ of the US population, you may need a high-concentration Vitamin D supplement to achieve a sufficient level of Vitamin D to support you on the journey and during pregnancy.